-A wide variety of subjects are available, from Latin, to drama, politics to computer science, meaning children can thrive in whatever field they display a passion or aptitude for.
+A wide variety of subjects are available at a number of levels, from Latin, to drama, politics to computer science, meaning children can thrive in whatever field they display a passion or aptitude for.

 Additionally, being able to achieve qualifications from a variety of examination boards, including Scottish Qualifications Authority exams, GCSEs, A-levels and the International Baccalaureate, is an egalitarian means of encouraging pupils towards success: it allows greater scope for them to turn their interests into qualifications.

 Reality: 49 per cent of all independent school attendees are girls.